j7xiao/empire-guide/docs/headers/pvp/tools-waves.rst

 I like calling them "Alt Waves" as in "alternate wave not containing shields".
 It's simple and most importantly, short lol.

+The goal of the attacking tool is to reduce the defender's bonus as close to :olive:`0%` as possible.

 I know what's following is a lot to read.
 Take a breather.
 You're doing great.
 Let's dive in.

 :blue:`The Shield Wave`